AdobeDocs/commerce-testing/src/pages/functional-testing-framework/backward-incompatible-changes.md

 1. Run `bin/mftf upgrade:tests`.
 [See command page for details](commands/mftf.md#upgradetests).
 1. Lastly, try to generate all tests.
 Tests should all be generated as a result of the upgrades.
 If not, the most likely issue will be a changed XML schema.
 Check error messaging and search your codebase for the attributes listed.

-## MFTF commands
+## Commands

 `--debug` option `NONE` removed for strict schema validation.
-Ensure there are no schema validation errors in test modules before running MFTF commands.
+Ensure there are no schema validation errors in test modules before running commands.

-## MFTF actions
+## Actions

 ### `executeInSelenium` and `performOn` removed